Home

 std::cerr << Pworld << std::endl;

-Let's now transform the world coordinates of this point into local coordinates.
-Our implementation of the Matrix class contains a method to invert the current matrix.
-We will use it to compute the world-to-local transformation matrix and then apply this matrix to the point world coordinates:
+Now, transform the world coordinates of this point back into local coordinates.
+Our implementation of the Matrix class includes a method to invert the current matrix.
+Use it to compute the world-to-local transformation matrix and then apply this matrix to the point's world coordinates:

 Matrix44f m(0.718762, 0.615033, -0.324214, 0, -0.393732, 0.744416, 0.539277, 0, 0.573024, -0.259959, 0.777216, 0, 0.526967, 1.254234, -2.53215, 1);